Nikola Gruevski: Prime Minister (2006–2016)

 The VMRO-DPMNE won the July 2006 parliamentary election, and on 25 August 2006 he constituted the new government.
 His government had many new faces, mostly in their 30s, in key ministries and other positions.
 In the election Gruevski earned the distinction of becoming the first elected European head of government born in the 1970s.

 In June 2007, Gruevski attended a meeting in Tirana, Albania, along with President of the United States George W. Bush, Prime Minister of Albania Sali Berisha, and Prime Minister of Croatia Ivo Sanader.

 The coalition led by his party, VMRO-DPMNE, won the 1 June 2008 parliamentary election, their second electoral victory in a row, winning more than half of the seats in the parliament.
 The polling was marred by a number of violent incidents and allegations of fraud in some ethnic Albanian dominated municipalities.
 Gruevski created a government with the ethnic Albanian political party Democratic Union for Integration.

 The coalition led by his party, VMRO-DPMNE, won the 5 June 2011 parliamentary election, their third electoral victory in a row, winning 56 out of the 123 seats in the parliament.
 Objections of misuse of state resources, including the blackmail of over one hundred thousand public servants to act as agitators were neglected, and the elections were declared valid.
 Gruevski formed the new government, again in coalition with the Democratic Union for Integration.

 On 6 January 2012, Gruevski opened the triumphal arch "Porta Macedonia" in Skopje as a monument to 20th anniversary of Macedonian independence, and admitted that he personally has been the instigator of the Skopje 2014 project.

-On 27 April 2014, VMRO-DPMNE won the parliamentary election, providing Gruevski another term as Prime Minister.
+On 27 April 2014, VMRO-DPMNE won the parliamentary election, providing Gruevski another term as prime minister.

 In 2014, Gruevski began to rush plans through Parliament to create a tax-free autonomous trade zone that falls outside the purview of both domestic and international regulators.
 The move raised alarm among Parliament members.
 The European Union's Venice Commission commented that "If all laws (other than criminal laws) are to be enacted and enforced by a managing body rather than the constitutionally recognised lawmaker and executive, this zone becomes a sort of a 'State within a State' separate from the existing constitutional structure" and could become "a haven for 'dirty money.'"
-In 2015 the former Prime Minister and founder of the VMRO-DPMNE, Ljubčo Georgievski accused Gruevski's government it had a goal to serbianise the country, finally joining it to Serbia.
+In 2015 the former prime minister and founder of the VMRO-DPMNE, Ljubčo Georgievski accused Gruevski's government of having a goal to serbianise the country, finally joining it to Serbia.